 Every company out there is competing for top talent.
 Why?
-Because having well-performing employees can make all the difference when it comes to ensuring long-term business growth and success.
+Because having well-performing, happy employees can make all the difference when it comes to ensuring long-term business growth and success.
 Before we jump in, let's take a look at the numbers:

-The stats on current employee turnover paint a clear picture - today's top professionals aren’t just interested in punching their time card and receiving a paycheck at the end of every month anymore, they have different expectations about the types of companies they want to work for, the style of working they'd do and the offices they'd want to spend their time.
+The stats on the importance of job satisfaction paint a clear picture - today's top professionals have different expectations about the types of companies they want to work for, the style of working they'd do and the offices they'd want to spend their time in.
 And if you don't offer that, they're willing to go to another company that does paint them a better picture of a happy workplace.

 So what's a company to do?
-We've written articles before about creating an office of the future and employee perks to boost satisfaction, but we want to dig a little deeper into the motivation behind what employees actually want and how you as an organization can create a workplace that employees would love to work at!
+We've written articles before about creating an office of the future and perks to boost employee satisfaction.
+Now, we want to dig a little deeper into the motivation behind what employees want and how you as an organization can create a happy workplace that employees would love to work at!

 When you offer employees the flexibility to choose their work hours or where they want to work, you provide a sense of control that is essential for boosting morale.

 In the office, this means that employees don't want to be stuck working from a dedicated desk.
-Most young professionals these days value having the option for activity-based working, which means that they can find a space in the office best suited for their task.
-This can be having a deep work session in a private office booth, brainstorming with colleagues in a huddle room or taking a formal meeting with clients in a conference room.
+Most young professionals these days value having the option to work however they feel best suits them, and that means having spaces in the office best suited for those tasks.
+This can be having a deep work session in a private office booth, brainstorming in a huddle room or having an informal get-together in a pantry or lounge area.

-Meaningful work accomplishes two things: it helps to communicate the long-term goals and objectives of your team and organization, and keeps your employees engaged.
+Meaningful work accomplishes two things: it helps to communicate the long-term goals and objectives of your team and organization, and it boosts employee engagement.
 But just how important is it?
 As it turns out, very.
 Research shows that more than 9 out of 10 employees are willing to trade a percentage of their earnings for more meaningful work.

 We spend a large amount of our time at the office.
-Naturally, you'd want to create a space where employees feel comfortable and are able to be productive, but it takes more than some cool couches and standing desks.
-A well-designed space would be divided into activity-based areas for specific work and implement technologies that professionals can utilize to make their day-to-day better.
+Naturally, you'd want to create a space where employees feel comfortable and can be productive, but it takes more than some cool couches and standing desks.

 If you've made it this far, well done!
-It's a long list and you might not be able to provide absolutely every single thing working professionals want in one go, but as long as you keep trying to consider their values and better accommodate the changing needs of workers, you'll find that in return, they'll offer you their loyalty and dedication in working towards your company's success.
+It's a long list and you might not be able to provide absolutely every single thing working professionals want in one go, but as long as you keep considering their values and overall workplace happiness as you move forward, you'll find that in return, they'll offer you their loyalty and dedication in working towards your company's success.

-If you're ready to start creating a workspace that the modern workforce would genuinely love to work in, or have any questions about experimenting with new technologies such as dedicated smart booths, we'd love to hear from you.
+If you're ready to start creating a place that your team would genuinely love to work in or have any questions about experimenting with new design-forward technologies such as smart booths, we'd love to hear from you.
 Check out our workplace solutions on our website or reach out to our team today!